samplchallenges/SAMPL9/README.md

 ### Changes not in a release

-- Add WP6 challenge details, deadline, host/guest files, submission template, and submission instructions
+- Add WP6 challenge details, deadline, host/guest files, submission template, and submission instructions (8/20/21)

 ## Challenge construction

 ### Overview

 The SAMPL9 phase of challenges includes a new host-guest challenge (WP6).
-We are currently running our physical properties challenge with GSK including pKa and logD prediction.

 ### The WP6 challenge